VirajShah21/JustData/README.md

     4. The data is not attached to a child or minor;
     5. When the data is attached to a currently incarcerated convicted felon, the above rules do not apply;
     6. When the data is attached to a fugitive or terrorist, the above rules do not apply.

+### Design Guidelines

+A full list of design guidelines can be found [here](.README/design-guidelines.md).

+Specification include:

+-   Colors
+-   Sizing, Padding, and Margins
+-   Font Sizes